Healthy Neighborhoods Approach

 Community Impact

-In the case of project or program specific opportunities, we are committed to prioritizing those that support and connect with other neighborhood health factors (e.g. a transit-oriented mixed-use development that combines affordable housing, a neighborhood grocery store, and a preschool center; or a financial services collaboration that has a dual focus on supporting parents’ financial stability and their children’s school success).
-And we will prioritize those opportunities in neighborhoods where there is a network of partners who are willing to take a collaborative approach to neighborhood revitalization.
+We are committed to prioritizing those that support and connect with other neighborhood health factors (e.g. a transit-oriented mixed-use development that combines affordable housing, a neighborhood grocery store, and a preschool center; or a financial services collaboration that has a dual focus on supporting parents’ financial stability and their children’s school success).

 Healthy Neighborhoods Four Community Impacts